 YES!
 The MDR1 mutation has been found in many mixed breed dogs - even dogs that don't look like herding breed dogs.
 In particular mixed breed dogs should be tested for the mutation before receiving therapies for some common parasitic diseases, such as Demodectic mange.

 What heartworm prevention products can I use if my dog has the MDR1 mutation?

 Always consult with your veterinarian before administering any drugs to your dog.
 Fortunately, the doses of ivermectin, selamectin, milbemycin and moxidectin in the FDA approved heartworm prevention preparations are low enough to be used safely even in dogs that have two copies of the MDR1 mutation.
 It is only when these drugs are administered at high doses that dogs with the mutation will develop signs of toxicity.
 Attempting to use formulations of these drugs approved for use in large animals will increase the risk of overdosing the dog and causing severe toxicity, because it is difficult to accurately measure the small doses needed for dogs using these large animal formulations.

 The discovery of the mutation of the multi-drug resistant gene (MDR1) and its effects on multidrug sensitivity in dogs was made by Washington State University.
-It is a patent-protected diagnostic test offered by Washington State University that has been licensed to Mars Veterinary for use in the Wisdom Panel tests.
+It is a patent-protected diagnostic test offered by Washington State University that has been licensed to Wisdom Health for use in the Wisdom Panel tests.